JoKerIsCraZy/HomeServerCompanion/README.md

   - **Calendar**: View upcoming episodes with air times and release info.
   - **Queue**: Track active downloads with warnings for stuck items.
   - **History**: See recently imported episodes grouped by series and season.
+  - **Missing**: View and search for missing episodes directly from the extension.
   - **Queue Management**: Delete items with options to remove from client or blocklist & search for alternatives.
   - **Manual Import**: Advanced import dialog with full quality and language selection for problematic downloads.
   - **Badge Notifications**: Visual alerts for queue issues requiring attention.